-- 3.131 Capacity in the local sewer network is funded, planned, and delivered in tandem with the new development it is required to serve, while treatment capacity is planned in accordance with catchment-wide forecasts and funded through the five yearly business plan.
-Southern Water has commented that assessments of local sewer network capacity in relation to individual housing sites will be carried out once Southern Water is formally consulted on the Draft Local Plan at the Regulation 18 consultation stage.
-However at this stage it would be prudent to safeguard land around the existing water treatment works at Paddock Wood, to ensure that land is available should expansion of the works be required during the plan period. - 3.132 Southern Water have confirmed that any projects of a strategic scale that are required to increase the local sewer network capacity, in particular in the Paddock Wood/Capel area will need to be included in their next AMP (AMP 8 2025-2030) which will cover the period from 2025-2030 and will be agreed by Ofwat, the Water Services regulation Authority. - Paddock Wood and Capel Southern Water note that treatment capacity is currently limited at Paddock Wood ,and the levels of development proposed exceed the current catchment forecast.
-The level of growth outlined at this stage for Paddock Wood will more than double the size of the catchment, triggering the need for investment in network and treatment capacity solutions.
-This is not considered to be a 'showstopper' to development, however, provided it is coordinated with the delivery of additional waste water capacity. - There will be a need for investment in the Paddock Wood WWTW to deliver increased capacity for the proposed housing growth.
-Therefore, new development would need to be coordinated with the provision of additional capacity and Southern Water will need clarification on the potential phasing of new development to ensure that this issue is addressed early in the process and to ensure that this investment is delivered alongside the housing growth. - Capel (Tudeley Village) Southern Water will be carrying out further capacity assessments at both the existing Paddock Wood Water Treatment Works and the Tonbridge Water Treatment works to assess capacity to meet future needs of Capel parish including the proposed Garden settlement - Tudeley Village. - Hawkhurst Need to ensure that Hawkhurst North and Hawkhurst South WWTWs have adequate capacity to meet the needs of the growth proposed in the Hawkhurst and Gills Green area. - Royal Tunbridge Wells the WfSG identified that the Tunbridge Wells South WWTW is approaching its limit of current treatment technology.
-It is important that Southern Water is made aware of proposals and that appropriate investment is made as required to facilitate housing growth. - 3.133 In catchments where waste water treatment capacity may be exceeded in future by the proposed levels of growth, this is business as usual for Southern Water who will
+- 3.132 Capacity in the local sewer network is funded, planned, and delivered in tandem with the new development it is required to serve, while treatment capacity is planned in accordance with catchment-wide forecasts and funded through the five yearly business plan.
+Southern Water has commented that assessments of local sewer network capacity in relation to individual housing sites will be carried out once Southern Water is formally consulted on the Local Plan at the Regulation 19 consultation stage.
+However, at this stage it would be prudent to safeguard land around the existing water treatment works at Paddock Wood, to ensure that land is available should expansion of the works be required during the plan period. - 3.133 Southern Water have confirmed that any projects of a strategic scale that are required to increase the local sewer network capacity, in particular in the Paddock Wood/Capel area will need to be included in their next AMP (AMP 8 2025-2030) which will cover the period from 2025-2030 and will be agreed by Ofwat, the Water Services regulation Authority. - Paddock Wood and East Capel Southern Water note that treatment capacity is currently limited at Paddock Wood and the levels of development proposed exceed the current catchment forecast.
+The level of growth outlined at this stage for Paddock Wood, will more than double the size of the catchment, triggering the need for investment in network and treatment capacity solutions.
+The borough Council is currently engaging with Southern Water to provide a solution.
+Southern Water forms part of the Strategic Sites Working Group so it can respond within its AMO as required to address the growth requirements in this area.
+Land has been safeguarded for an extension to the existing sewage treatment works in Paddock Wood. - There will be a need for investment in the Paddock Wood WWTW to deliver increased capacity for the proposed housing growth.
+Therefore, new development would need to be coordinated with the provision of additional capacity and Southern Water will need clarification on the potential phasing of new development to ensure that this issue is addressed early in the process and to ensure that this investment is delivered alongside the housing growth.